A3SOG/docs.a3sog.github.io/framework/defuse.md

 # Defuse Task Module

 ## Description
-This module adds support for IED Tasks/Missions.
+This module adds support for Defuse Tasks/Missions.

 The mission maker must define IEDs and objects, the framework will monitor the status of those IEDs and objects.